zepli-pty-ltd/cda-schema-java/README.txt

 Note that this omitted EXTENSION.xsd, which caused all sorts of problems with the HL7 namespace.

-The xsd files were in a xsd_java_mods folder and the other folders were created there.
+The xsd files were originally in a xsd_java_mods folder and the other folders were created there.
 The binding file allowed creation of classes without clashing names.